kumarsahudinesh52-byte/Spotify-Interface/README.md

 ## 🙏 Credits

-This project was built by following the **Apna College Web Development Course** for learning purposes.
+This project was built by following the **Web Development Course** for learning purposes.
 I coded the project while following the course to practice HTML and CSS.
 Thanks to the course instructor for the guidance.

 ## 📌 Note